Georgian opposition celebrates as both sides see victory

 An exit poll shown by private pro-government channels Imedi and Rustavi-2 put Georgian Dream on 50 percent of ballots in party-list voting, to 41 percent for Saakashvili’s United National Movement (UNM).

-A separate exit poll reported by the Georgian Public Broadcaster had the six-party coalition and the ruling party level at 33 percent.
+A separate exit poll reported by the Georgian Public Broadcaster had the six-party coalition and the ruling party level on 33 percent.
 Two polls cited by pro-opposition channels put Georgian Dream far ahead.

 But the UNM said it believed it had won at least 53 of the 73 seats allotted in elections in individual constituencies.